MrOlm/covid19_population_genomics/README.md

 # SARS-CoV-2 viral genomics

 The purpose of this GitHub page is to share data, analyses, and results related to the analysis of genomic variation in the SARS-CoV-2 genome.
-It is broken up into three major sections:
+This analysis was performed primarily by Matt Olm (<mattolm@stanford.edu>) in Justin Sonnenburg's lab at Stanford University and Alex Crits-Christoph (<crist-christoph@berkeley.edu>) in Jill Banfield's lab at University of California, Berkeley. **This work is on-going - please feel free to reach out with corrections, additions, or questions.** Analysis is broken up into three major sections:

 ## [Data and Results Summary](#Data-and-Results-Summary)